High School Prerequisites

-For admission to the Associates Degree Dental Hygiene programs at Tennessee State University, students are expected to be able to successfully meet specific Technical Standards or skills necessary to succeed in todays workplace.
+For admission to the Associates Degree Dental Hygiene programs at Tennessee State University, students are expected to be able to successfully meet specific technical standards or Essential Functions necessary to succeed in today's workplace.

-Students are required to sign the Technical Standards Commitment form indicating their understanding and ability to meet these standards either with or without accommodations (for persons with documented disabilities.)
-Questions about these technical standards should be directed to the program director.
+Students are required to sign the Essential Functions Commitment form indicating their understanding and ability to meet these standards either with or without accommodations (for persons with documented disabilities.)
+Questions about these technical standards should be directed to the Program Chair.